 15. Swim at famous Four Mile Beach

 Four Mile is the crowning jewel in Port Douglas’ beach empire.
 Does that make sense?
 You get the point.
 It’s a beach and it’s really great.
-There’s a stinger net set-up, so you can swim without worry.
+There’s a stinger net set-up so you can swim without worry.
 Its’ a fantastic stretch of beach to spend the day.
-I recommend waking up at dawn to watch the sunrise then throwing yourself in the ocean for a morning swim, followed by breakfast and coffee.
+I recommend waking up at dawn to watch the sunrise then throwing yourself into the ocean for a morning swim, followed by breakfast and coffee.
 Bliss.
 Find Four Mile Beach here.

 16.Take a day trip to Cairns

 And do as many things as possible on my 16 Really awesome things to do in Cairns blog post. #ShamelessPlug

 #17!
 This very great tip comes from the lovely Natalie and Desi at Betty’s Bohemian Beach Cafe.
 They highly recommend a trip to incredible restaurant and accommodation, Silky Oaks Lodge.
 The food here is top-notch, according to the ladies, and absolutely not to be missed.
 You’ll dine along the river, enjoy gorgeous views and have a memorable meal.
 Nat and Desi should know, it’s actually where they got engaged!
 We ran out of time this trip, but it’s on the top of my to-do list for my next visit.
 Thanks for the tip, girls.
 Find Silky Oaks Lodge here.

 We stayed at Peppers Beach Club and had a fantastic time.
 The fully self-contained one bedroom suites here are really great.
 They’re spacious, comfortable and have absolutely everything you could need (including a King bed, BBQ and balcony!).
 I wrote a whole thing about it, which you should also most definitely read by clicking here.